luiscruz/course_sustainableSE/2025/p1_measuring_software/g3_blender.md

 - Configuration details of the environment (Blender version, hardware specifications, etc.).

 ## Results
 In our results, we look at all the experiments that were ran on the 3 different machines.
 We take a look at the mean and standard deviations and compare the results between CPU and GPU runs.
-The raw CSV files of our results can be found in the Github (LINK HIER).
+The raw CSV files of our results can be found in the [GitHub](https://github.com/Matthijs-Vossen/SSE-group3-project1/tree/main).

 To analyze our results further we used the following statistical tests:
 - Shapiro-Wilk test: Checks if a dataset is normally distributed